Asaf-Yehudai/every_eval_ever/README.md

 - `inference_platform`: Use this field when the evaluation was run through a remote API (e.g., `openai`, `huggingface`, `openrouter`, `anthropic`, `xai`).
 - `inference_engine`: Use this field when the evaluation was run through a local inference engine (e.g. `vLLM`, `Ollama`).

+4. The schema is designed to accomodate both numeric and level-based (e.g. Low, Medium, High) metrics.
+For level-based metrics, the actual 'value' should be converted to an integer (e.g. Low = 1, Medium = 2, High = 3), and the 'level_names' propert should be used to specify the mapping of levels to integers.

-4. Additional details can be provided in several places in the schema.
+5. Additional details can be provided in several places in the schema.
 They are not required, but can be useful for detailed analysis.
 - `model_info.additional_details`: Use this field to provide any additional information about the model itself (e.g. number of parameters)
 - `evaluation_results.generation_config.generation_args`: Specify additional arguments used to generate outputs from the model
 - `evaluation_results.generation_config.additional_details`: Use this field to provide any additional information about the evaluation process that is not captured elsewhere